OpenNewsLabs/field-guide-open-source-newsroom/docs/Chapter05-Documentation.md

 *The where?*

-There are many choices for where your project's documentation could live—GitHub, your project website, Read the Docs ([https://readthedocs.org/](https://readthedocs.org/)), etc. Here's an example of Tarbell on Read the Docs, for example: [http://tarbell.readthedocs.io/en/latest/](http://tarbell.readthedocs.io/en/latest/).
+There are many choices for where your project's documentation could live—GitHub, your project website, [Read the Docs](https://readthedocs.org/), etc. Here's an example of [Tarbell on Read the Docs](http://tarbell.readthedocs.io/en/latest/), for example.

 [TODO: more about hosting documentation]